 Blouses with collars that lie flat over a jacket make a great look

-Layering is good for portraits; a cool jacket over a tight fitting shirt is rockin
+Layering is good for portraits; a cool jacket over a tight-fitting shirt is rocking

 Fitted tops look better than loose fitting clothing